The Maine Council of Reflexologists

 What is Reflexology?

-Reflexology is a scientific art based on the premise that there are zones and reflex areas (think reflection of the body in a mirror) in the feet and hands and ears, which correspond to all body parts.
+Reflexology recognizes that there is a a reflection of the body (like a mirror image) on the feet.
+This body image is on the hands and ears as well, which correspond to all body parts.
 The physical act of applying specific pressures using thumb, finger and hand techniques results in stress reduction, which causes a physiological change in the body.

 There are about 7200 nerve endings in each foot; 2500 in each hand and 435 in each ear that corresponds to every part of the body.
 It is the nerve endings in the hands, feet and ears that send the message to the brain about stress or pain found in the body during a reflexology session.
 The brain than responds by producing endorphins, the body's natural pain reliever.